Skyemou5/Knowledge-Garden/content/notes/General/Productivity/Knowledge Management.md

-Knowledge management is a personal system you develop in order to record and recall the information you need to.
+Knowledge management and learning systems go hand in hand.
+This page contains resources to help you get started.

+# Learning Systems

 In addition to knowledge management, learning systems are just as important.
 After all, we don't just want to collect information, we want to make sure we understand it and apply to our lives, or at least to a project we are working on.

 >[!NOTE] Learning Resources